JDSalisbury/hexo_tas/source/_posts/quick_play.md

 4. Space
 5. Unrooted

-* Each Player is also given a CRAWLER unit, and a Hound unit.
+* Each player is also given a CRAWLER unit, and a Hound unit.
 <br>

-### Step 2 Create your Army
+### Step 2 Create Your Army

-Each Player then creates an Army with a point value of 10 or less to play with out of the factions units they have selected.
+Each player then creates an army with a point value of 10 or less to play with out of the factions units they have selected.

 Point value of a card can be found in the upper left hand corner of the card.